Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Common Mistakes to Avoid⚠️

-• Mistake 2: Forgetting to adjust the final answer after using approximation.
-Always check if the approximation is close to the actual calculation.
+- Forgetting to adjust the final answer after using approximation.
+Always check if the approximation needs to be adjusted to get closer to the exact answer.